joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 had previously received an offer from Google for a SWE role so they may have waived that.

+The phone screen went well and I was selected for an onsite interview in late February.
+During the onsite we were given a tour of Google Brain (they had some robots running around, which made it especially cool!), and got to see a few short presentations by Brain Residents from the previous cohort about their research, but of course the reason we were all there was for the interviews.
+The interview had two components: a machine learning interview and a programming interview.
+I thought that the programming interview went okay, though not great, but I thought that I had completely bombed the machine learning interview.
+When I got home I was happy that I had gotten as far along in the interview process as I did, but was fully prepared to receive a rejection.
+But to my surprise about a month later I heard that I had been accepted!

 ## Orientation

+There ended up being about 30 AI residents in my cohort.
+As AI Residents we were technically "fixed-term full time employees" (so, not contractors or interns).
+As such we went through the Google's normal two-day employee orientation.
+After this we had a separate orientation specific for AI residents that lasted about two week.
+Each of us got an "orientation mentor" who showed us the ropes about how to do basic things within Google Brain and was someone we to whom we could ask questions.
+(There were varying degrees of helpfulness from the orientation mentors.
+My mentor, Patrick Nguyen was great, but I think some residents never saw their orientation mentor at all.)
+We also went through a crash course in deep learning taught by Chris Olah.

+During this time we also chose a topic for a "mini-project" that we would carry out to practice working with Tensorflow and Google's infrastructure.
+In my case I decided to train a model to generate captions for New Yorker cartoons.
+It turned out that someone at Google Brain (Chris Shallue) had already done a project like this, so some code was already available and my plan was to add some more data to the training set to see if the results improved.

 ## Research